SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_4/phase4_decisions.md

 Evaluation is based on constructing a single unified dataset where all prediction sources are aligned at the entity level.
 Each row corresponds to one candidate entity and contains:

 - Ground truth label
 - Rule-based prediction
 - Transformer prediction (probability + thresholded output)

-This dataset is the foundation for all evaluation, enabling:
+This dataset is the foundation for all downstream evaluation, enabling for consistent metric computation and stratified analysis.

-- Metric computation (precision, recall, F1, accuracy)
-- Confusion matrix analysis
-- Rule vs transformer comparison
-- Threshold-dependent analysis (PR/ROC curves)
-- Stratified analysis by entity type

-No metrics are computed during this stage, this step strictly produces the evaluation-ready dataset which can derive metrics downstream.
+No metrics are computed during this stage; this step strictly produces the evaluation-ready dataset.
 This separation ensures reproducibility and flexibility in analysis.

 ---